Table of Content

 Rather than positioning the club head at the base of the ball on the hitting side, place it at the front instead.

 Then swing the driver making a circle slowly as your hands swing the club on the target direction.

-Note, when taking a shot, the club will drop naturally towards the shallow plane as it comes closer to the ball.
+When taking a shot, the club will drop naturally toward the shallow plane as it comes closer to the ball.
 At the same time, your hands will automatically begin to roll over or release.

 2nd Step: Lift and Turn

 To begin, make sure you initiate the loop from the ball’s front as you transition towards your standard address position.

 As you swing the club, ensure a clockwise rotation of your shoulders and a sense of the club’s weight.
 During this step, incorporate a body turn while performing the drill.

 Next, swing the club above the ball in a half-loop motion, executing clockwise rotations starting from a point above your head and descending towards the ball.